-- Developer
+- o Developer

-- General Contractor
+- o General Contractor

 - Management Company

 - Supportive Services Provider, as applicable to projects with set-aside units should provide relevant experience.

-- · CHDO Applicants
+- CHDO Applicants

-- o CHDO Certification
+- CHDO Certification

 - Each application must include all documentation to demonstrate the agency is eligible to be CHDO certified.

 - o CHDO Role

 - The CHDO role selected by the HOME applicant will serve to evaluate the CHDO capacity to undertake the proposed activity.

-- Unique Entity Identifier Number